ashak/puppet-resource-looping/README.md

       <a formatted string>,
       <an array to loop on>,
       <a hash to template your resource>,
-      [an optional array of parameters to add to each resource])
+      [an optional hash containing parameter names as keys and formatted strings as values to add to each resource])

 So lets start with our allowed_hosts array again: